Welcome to the F&S Residence, home to Frederick, Sophie & Co.!

 The second floor is the kids’s empire.
 It is always filled with sounds.
 Poppy shows Parker her Kung Fu moves (she wants to be a secret agent when she grows up) or plays the piano, Parker tries to draw Wally who refuses to sit still because he rather lays down.
 Their friends come over to play dress up or dance to Disney songs.
 Here the kids also have their classes.
 The kids’ tutor, Mr. Charlie, is the most patient and imaginative man I’ve ever met.
 He comes to class dressed up like Captain Hook to explain compound words and always has a story or new book up his sleeve to grab the kids’ (and Wally’s) attention.

 Plato once said that a house that has a library, has a soul.
 And he was right.
-We’re all a bunch of book worms, so nobody minds spending some extra time here, browsing through fiction, history, biographies, oversized volumes on art, fashion and photography.
+Frederick, Sophie & Co., are all a bunch of book worms, so nobody minds spending some extra time here, browsing through fiction, history, biographies, oversized volumes on art, fashion and photography.
 Or to just walk around and look up at the starry ceiling.

 The Ground Floor